NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Svetocher.md

 You were born to a moroi, the most common vampires, and you share their supernatural fortitude and power of persuasion.
-When you have the [[Conditions/Drained|Drained]] condition, calculate the penalty to your Fortitude saves and your Hit Point reduction as though the condition value were 1 lower.
+When you have the [[Drained|Drained]] condition, calculate the penalty to your Fortitude saves and your Hit Point reduction as though the condition value were 1 lower.
 You're trained in Diplomacy.
 If you would automatically be trained in it, you instead become trained in a skill of your choice.

 *Source: Pathfinder Player Core 2*
 *ORC*